l'Abbaye des Morts

 An obsolete video game for a dark passage of history

 In the 13th century, the Cathars, clerics who preached about the poverty of Christ and defended life without material aspirations, were treated as heretics by the Catholic Church and expelled out of the Languedoc region in France.
 One of them, called Jean Raymond, found an old church in which to hide from crusaders, not knowing that beneath its ruins lay buried an ancient evil.

 Faith will be your only weapon in this platformer styled like a ZX Spectrum game.
-Black backgrounds, one color sprites and 1 bit sounds are a proper fit for the story, because the lack of details turn on the player's imagination, creating a unique experience for each player.
+Black backgrounds, 1 color sprites and 1 bit sounds are a proper fit for a raw story.
+The lack of details turn on the player's imagination, creating a unique experience for each player.

-- Look and feel close to Spectrum ZX games.
+- Look and feel of a ZX Spectrum game.